|

 gives (5)•(12) = 8 • x; 60 = 8x; x = 7.5 ANSWER

-In Geometry, we also use this rule when working with similar triangles.
+In Geometry, we will also be using this rule when working with similar triangle proofs.